mjancarik/esmj-schema/README.md

 #### `s.union(definitions, options?)`

 Creates a schema that validates against multiple schemas (a union of schemas).
 The value must match at least one of the provided schemas.
-You can optionally pass `SchemaInterfaceOptions` to customize error messages.
+You can optionally pass `options` to customize error messages.

 - **`definitions`**: An array of schemas to validate against.